lrthomps/lrthomps.github.io/resources.md

 <h2 id="books">Books</h2>

 <p>I learn best from reading, not coursera-like videos (though who didn’t enjoy Andrew Ng’s course?).
-Papers are important to keep up with the latest, but to fill in the background usually left unexplained, the gaps that are often skipped and to expose the bits I never knew I didn’t know: I turn to textbooks.</p>
+Papers are important to keep up with the latest, but to fill in the background usually left unexplained, the gaps that are often skipped and to expose the bits I never knew I didn’t know: I turn to textbooks.
+I track all my reading on <a href="https://www.goodreads.com/user/show/3114636-lara-thompson">Goodreads</a>.</p>

-<p>I’m currently reading Hastie’s book <em>The Elements of Statistical Learning</em>: the further I get into it the easier it gets (yeah learning!).
-Simul reading: <em>AI</em> by Russel and Norvig (a classic!); <em>Machine Learning</em> by Kevin Murphy (more Bayesian and more detailed than the Elements); and a highly readable <a href="https://www.goodreads.com/book/show/8295305-a-book-of-abstract-algebra">Book of Abstract Algebra</a> (motivated by the ICML '2020 Outstanding paper award' paper `<a href="https://arxiv.org/abs/2002.08599">On Learning Sets of Symmetric Elements</a>).
-In general, I track all my reading on <a href="https://www.goodreads.com/user/show/3114636-lara-thompson">Goodreads</a>.</p>

 <p><a href="http://neuralnetworksanddeeplearning.com/">Neural Networks and Deep Learning</a> by Michael Nielsen: back prop, loss functions, problems when neural networks go deep</p>